exonomyapp/interNovel/docs/functional-spec.md

 **Proposal:** Build a responsive and intuitive writing environment with real-time collaboration features.

 *   **Details:**
-    *   Use Nuxt.js 3 and Pinia for the frontend.
+    *   Use Nuxt.js 3 and Pinia for the frontend, leveraging the Vuetify UI framework for components and styling.
     *   Implement presence indicators, near real-time updates, and activity notifications.
     *   Include core writing tools, simplified version tracking, and tools for managing sections, themes, and topics.
     *   Implement a granular permission system.
 *   **UX Principles:** Simplicity & Intuitiveness, Engagement
-*   **Notes for Developers:** Focus on performance and responsiveness.
+*   **Notes for Developers:** Focus on performance and responsiveness, utilizing Vuetify's features for efficient rendering and layout.
+Refer to [Vuetifying.md](Vuetifying.md) for detailed architecture decisions regarding Vuetify.

 ## 4. Authorization and Moderation